TahmidTowsifAhmed/GIS-Based-Task-Mangement-System/README.md

 # GIS-Based-Task-Mangement-System
 This repo contains the resources and methodology of a GIS-based task management system.
 The task management is conducted into three phases: Text classification, Geo-visualisation of locations on a web map and Object detection through Detectron2.
+The application is developed as a requirement for the master thesis for MSC in Surveying and Planning at Aalborg University, Denmark.
+This repository can be used as a tutorial for further development of similar type of applcation.